Learning Unmasking Policies for Diffusion Language Models

-\paragraph{Confidence-based policy input} Finally, we revisit our design choice of relying solely on the maximum token confidence values $c_t^k$ as input to the sampling policy (cf. \Cref{sec:methods_policy}) to explore whether other measures of uncertainty in the base model's predictions could yield better results.
+\paragraph{Confidence-based policy input.} Finally, we revisit our design choice of relying solely on the maximum token confidence values $c_t^k$ as input to the sampling policy (cf. \Cref{sec:methods_policy}).
 We first train and evaluate a set of policies which do not take only the highest confidence per position $c_t^k$ as input, but rather the top 50 highest values, thus giving the model more detailed information about the token predictive distributions $p_t^k$ and potentially allowing it to design its own confidences measures for effective sampling.
 The results are presented in \Cref{fig:sampling-ablation-top-50}.
 Somewhat surprisingly, using only the maximum confidence per position (\greenline) performs slightly better than using the top-50 confidences (\purpleline), which suggests that alternative uncertainty measures are unlikely to yield performance gains over the simple confidences $c_t^k$.

-Additionally, we consider parametrizing the policy as an additional classification head on top of LLaDA's final hidden state $\vh_t^k \in \mathbb{R}^H$.
-While this results in a significantly larger policy ($300M$ parameters, an increase of $1,000\times$), it offers the potential advantage of incorporating token-level semantic information.
-However, in practice we observe that hidden state-based policies perform worse (see \yellowline~in \Cref{fig:sampling-ablation-top-50}) and exhibit less stable training dynamics than the confidence-based policies.
+Additionally, we explore parametrizing the policy as an additional classification head on top of LLaDA's final hidden state $\vh_t^k \in \mathbb{R}^H$.
+While this results in a significantly larger policy ($300M$ parameters), it offers the potential advantage of incorporating token-level semantic information.
+However, in practice we observe that hidden state-based policies perform worse (see \yellowdashedline~in \Cref{fig:sampling-ablation-top-50}) and exhibit less stable training dynamics than the confidence-based policies.
 These results suggest that the unembedding matrix $W \in \mathbb{R}^{H \times V}$, which maps hidden states to token logits, plays a vital role in enabling effective policy decisions via confidence signals.\footnote{Similar findings have been reported in the early-exit literature \citep{schuster2022confident}, where confidence-based stopping criteria have been shown to significantly outperform those relying on hidden state representations.}

 Lastly, we investigate whether additional inputs to the policy, such as the time step and mask vector, contribute meaningfully to performance.
 Concretely, we run a test-time experiment in which we zero out i) the time $t$, ii) the mask vector $\vm_t$, or iii) both.
 As shown in \Cref{fig:policy_input_ablate}, the policy relies on both inputs: zeroing either leads to a drop in accuracy, with removing the mask causing the larger drop.